 The City is a municipal corporation governed by an elected mayor and five-member council, and has the authority to make decisions, appoint administrators and managers, and significantly influence operations.
 It also has the primary accountability for fiscal matters.
 Therefore, the City is a financial reporting entity as defined by the Government Accounting Standards Board in its Statement No. 14, "The Financial Reporting Entity", as amended by GASB No. 39, "Determining Whether Certain Organizations are Component Units."
 Under GASB Statement No. 14, component units are organizations for which the City is financially accountable and all organizations for which the nature and significance of their relationship with the City are such that exclusion would cause the reporting entity's financial statements to be misleading or incomplete.
 Financial accountability exists if the City appoints a voting majority of an organization's governing board and is either able to impose its will on that organization, or there is a potential for the organization to provide specific financial benefits to, or impose specific financial burdens, on the City.
 The City may be financially accountable for governmental organizations with a separately elected governing board, a governing board appointed by another government, or a jointly appointed board that is fiscally dependent on the City.
-The financial statements of the component unit may be discretely presented in a separate column from the primary government or blended with the financial statements of the primary government.
+The financial statements of the primary government.
 GASB Statement No. 39 added clarification to GASB Statement No. 14 by including entities which meet all three of the following requirements: